WHAT READERS HAVE BEEN SAYING ABOUT SOMETHING’S AMISS:

 “I think Something’s Amiss is a good read.
 I hope Yawatta does a follow up book on this story, because I want to see what happens next.”–Rebekkah Ford

-Oliver never thought he’d see his ex, Poe, step foot in Rhode Island again.
-But, she returns a year later to pay her respects for the loss of Jenna, his cousin.
-Deciding life’s too short, Oliver plans to fight for what he wants.
+Oliver never thought he’d see his ex step foot in Rhode Island again.
+But, Poe returns a year later to pay her respects for the loss of Jenna.
+Deciding life’s too short, he plans to fight for what he wants.
 Can he convince Poe to give him a second chance?
 Or will old resentments resurface?

-Poe’s life is going well in Pittsburgh.
-Her comic book is in production, and she has a great social life.
-Her world is shattered when she finds out her best friend, Jenna, passed away.
-She goes to Rhode Island, planning to attend the funeral.
-Poe gets an unexpected surprise when she bonds with Jenna’s young daughter, Raven.
+Poe gets an unexpected surprise when she’s able to bond with Jenna’s young daughter, Raven.
 And, for a long time, she thought her ex hated her.
-Soon, she realizes, maybe she was wrong.
+Soon, Poe realizes, maybe she was wrong.

 EXCERPT FROM SOMETHING’S AMISS